The Stochastic-Quantum Correspondence: Introduction

-The present paper, which is not continuous with those earlier developments, introduces an exact correspondence between a highly general class of stochastic systems and quantum theory.
+The primary goal of this paper is to introduce an exact correspondence between a highly general class of stochastic processes and quantum theory, within which measuring devices and observers are incorporated as ordinary subsystems.
 This \emph{stochastic-quantum correspondence} takes the form of a simple \textquoteleft dictionary\textquoteright{} expressing any time-dependent stochastic matrix in terms of a suitable combination of Hilbert-space ingredients.

-From a practical standpoint, the stochastic-quantum correspondence provides a systematic framework for constructing highly generic forms of stochastic dynamics, much as the Lagrangian or Hamiltonian formulations of classical mechanics provide systematic frameworks for constructing deterministic dynamics.
+From a practical standpoint, the stochastic-quantum correspondence provides a systematic framework for constructing highly generic forms of stochastic dynamics, much as the Lagrangian and Hamiltonian formulations of classical mechanics provide systematic frameworks for constructing deterministic dynamics.
 Potential applications range from turbulence to finance, to name just two examples.
-Importantly, the stochastic-quantum correspondence does not require assuming that the stochastic dynamics in question can be modeled as a Markov chain, nor does it require making a number of other frequently invoked approximations.
+Importantly, the stochastic-quantum correspondence does not require assuming that the stochastic dynamics in question can be modeled as a Markov chain.

-Taking a more foundational perspective, this paper also uses the stochastic-quantum correspondence to show that physical models based on configuration spaces combined with stochastic dynamics can replicate all the empirical predictions of textbook quantum theory\textemdash including interference, decoherence, entanglement, noncommutative observables, and wave-function collapse\textemdash without relying on the austere and metaphysically opaque Dirac-von Neumann axioms~\citep{Dirac:1930pofm,vonNeumann:1932mgdq}.
-In this alternative approach, a given system moves stochastically along a physical trajectory in a classical-looking configuration space, and the mathematical objects of the Hilbert-space formulation play a functional role akin to gauge-dependent variables.
+Taking a more foundational perspective, this paper also uses the stochastic-quantum correspondence to show that physical models based on old-fashioned configuration spaces and ordinary forms of probability, combined with stochastic dynamics, can replicate all the empirical predictions of textbook quantum theory\textemdash including interference, decoherence, entanglement, noncommutative observables, and wave-function collapse\textemdash without relying on the austere and metaphysically opaque Dirac-von Neumann axioms (Dirac 1930, von Neumann 1932) .
+In this alternative approach, a given system moves stochastically along a physical trajectory in a prosaic, classical-looking configuration space.
+The ingredients of the Hilbert-space formulation, including the wave function, then go the way of the luminiferous aether of 19-century electromagnetism\textemdash they are no longer primary or ontological features of the theory.\footnote{For a discussion of some of the outstanding problems in the philosophy of quantum theory, see Myrvold (2022) .
+For an extensive analysis of the role of the wave function in quantum theory, see Ney, Albert (2013) .}